linusphan/postit/README.md

 * can login and logout, as well as register a new user
 * has roles feature with permissions
 * slugs or slugging for URLs
+* add time_zone feature; time_zone will either default to PST or be in time zone user specifies